-I come from a southern family!
-5 generations of my mom’s side were born and raised in and around the Atlanta area.
-Can you say “Dawlin?”
+I come from a southern family: 5 generations of my mother’s side were born and raised in Atlanta.
+Can you say “Daaawlin?”
 My poor dad didn’t stand a change living anywhere else.
-According to my maternal grandmother, his loyalties were already in question having been born in the state of Virginia.
+According to my maternal grandmother, his loyalties were already in question -having been born in the state of Virginia.

-Loving sales and travel, his address was in Georgia, but his job was in New York.
-There was no way my momma was ever raising her 4 girls above the Mason Dixon Line… so he commuted.
-Flying out every Monday morning, he worked all week “up north” and came home on the weekends.
-An only child, my mechanical-engineering, car-fanatic dad became more and more lost in how to relate to the female dominated, estrogen-induced household he’d produced.
-Once home, we’d usually just see his feet sticking out from beneath one of our cars!
+My father’s sale’ job was in New York and my mom was not going to raise her 4 girls above the Mason Dixon Line… so he commuted.
+Flying out every Monday morning, he worked all week up north and flew back on Friday.
+A mechanical-engineering, car-fanatic, he became more and more lost in our female-only, estrogen-dominated household.
+Once home, we usually saw his feet sticking out from beneath one of his many cars!

-He was always an excellent provider, but sharing words wasn’t a strong point.
-I remember him occasionally taking me on dates and trying so hard to think of things to talk about.
-We always knew he loved us, mom told us so repeatedly and he wrote it on cards, but every child wants to hear these words directly, repeatedly.
-I don’t think you ever out-grow this need or become too old to receive a verbal blessing from a parent.
+He was an excellent provider, however sharing feelings was never a strong point.
+I remember him occasionally taking me on dates and trying hard to relate.
+We all knew he loved us, because mom told us repeatedly… and he wrote it on cards.
+But every child longs to hear 1st hand.